heywills/xperience-content-reference-module/README.md

 Creating content relationships is becoming increasingly popular with the advent of headless CMS and hybrid CMS platforms.
 However, Kentico Xperience has always promoted the use of structured content, decoupled from the design.
 This typically entails connecting content through page relationships, field references, and widget properties.

 ## Solution
 This module automatically creates a Kentico smart index for quickly looking up content references.
-It uses multiple `IReferenceInspector` implementations so that it can find content referneced in page type fields, widget properties, and page relationships.
-The index makes it easy to perform a reverse-lookup -- that is to find where any piece of content is used.
+It uses multiple `IReferenceInspector` implementations so that it can find content referenced in page type fields, widget properties, and page relationships.
+The index makes it easy to perform a reverse lookup -- that is to find where any piece of content is used.
 It also enables finding all the _child_ content used on a page, including all descendants.
 So, if you need to find all the content items used on a page, it is a fast and simple query.

 ### Scenarios
 We've encountered many scenarios where the ability to look up where content is used is valuable.
-Here's some examples:
+Here are some examples:

-* An author has a library of content items like heros, testimonials, and CTAs and needs the ability to quickly see where each content item is used.
+* An author has a library of content items like heroes, testimonials, and CTAs and needs the ability to quickly see where each content item is used.
 * A content manager needs to submit several pages for translation, including all the content items referenced by the page.
 However, without a solution to find all referenced content, it is very difficult to create a translation package with all required pieces of content.

 ### Example solutions